razvanr91/Reaction/README.md

 # Reaction
- Social media app for activities, made with Angular and ASP.NET
+ Social media app for activities, made with React and ASP.NET